jax-ml/jax/docs/301/cookbook.md

 print(jnp.allclose(f_vjp(u)[0], f_vjp_ref(u)[0]))
 ```

-This "linearize, then transpose" decomposition is worth remembering.
-It's how JAX implements `vjp` and `grad` internally, and it's vocabulary the rest of this documentation section leans on: when we say one operation "transposes to" another — as in {doc}`sharding-ad` and {doc}`custom-derivatives` — we mean precisely this transposition of the linearized computation.
+This "linearize, then transpose" decomposition is how JAX implements `vjp` and `grad` internally, and the rest of this documentation section uses its vocabulary: when we say one operation "transposes to" another (as in {doc}`sharding-ad` and {doc}`custom-derivatives`), we mean this transposition of the linearized computation.

 +++